Remag29/check_my_raid/README.md

 The notification is sent with Discord Webhook.
 The URL of the webhook is set with the variable `DISCORD_WEBHOOK_URL`.

 The script is scheduled to run every day at a specific time set with the variable `TRIGER_SCHEDULE_AT`.

+You can also set the variable `CHECK_ON_STARTUP` to `True` to check the status of the RAID array when the container is started.